tjlogue4/Wildfire-Prediction/readme.md

 # Predicting Wildfires

 This repository was created during my masters program with the goal of using sentinel-2 satalite imagry to create a risk map for a wildfire occuring at a 10m scale based on NDVI.
 We also attempted to predict a fire occuring near a weather station using historical weather and logistic regression.
+Although this was a group project, all of the code in this repository was written by me.

 ## Databases: